Bicycle Rental - New and Free!

 Why walk when you can bike?
 Cycling makes for wonderful family entertainment and great exercise!
 Look for bike paths in Parsons soon!
 Bike helmets and bicycle locks are provided with your rental.
 Must sign waiver and be at least 14 years old.
 Deposit may be required.
 Only for use in city limits.

 Lonie R. Addis

-Lonie R. Addis was first elected in 1982 and is currently serving his eighth term.
+Lonie R. Addis was first elected in 1982 and is currently serving his ninth consecutive term making him the senior county commissioner in Kansas.
 His district covers roughly the eastern half of Labette County and two precincts in Parsons.

 Fredrick E. Vail

 Fredrick E. Vail was first elected in 2012 and is serving his first four-year term.
 His district covers roughly the western half of the county and two precincts in Parsons.